top of page

 Besides providing language assistance, interpreters are also integral to intercultural communication.
 Having an interpreter who understands both American and Zoque cultures can help make communication smoother and less stressful for both sides.

 Finding a Zoque interpreter is a challenge because of the language’s limited number of fluent speakers and lack of formal training programs.
 Without institutional support or educational pathways, the pool of interpreters cannot grow.
-As qualified professionals for legal, medical, or social services are rare, it is difficult to meet the growing demand in these settings that require specialized training.

 This language disparity restricts Zoque speakers' access to healthcare, legal aid, and social services.
 Without language services, they are at risk of misdiagnoses, unfair asylum decisions, and unjust deportations.
 Zoque speakers need access to qualified interpreters to have a clear understanding of their circumstances and exercise their fundamental right to language access in the U.S.